Lumi-supercomputer/LUMI-O-tools/README.md

 # LUMI-O-tools

-Command line tool to configure s3 authentication for rclone,s3cmd awscli and boto3 By deafult only s3cmd and rclone are configured
+Command line tool to configure s3 authentication for rclone,s3cmd awscli and boto3 By deafult only s3cmd and rclone are configured.

 ## Installation